alvarosantamariagomez/sari/www/about.md

 1. The EKF/UKF fits include both the forward Kalman filter and the backward Kalman smoother using the [Rauch-Tung-Striebel](https://en.wikipedia.org/wiki/Kalman_filter#Rauch%E2%80%93Tung%E2%80%93Striebel) (RTS) algorithm.
 Only the smoothed solution is kept.
 2. The UKF implementation is described by [<a href="#references" target="_self">Julier and Uhlmann (2004)</a>](#references) and the unscented RTS smoother is described by [<a href="#references" target="_self">S&#228;rkk&#228; (2008)</a>](#references).
 3. The KF fit does not include any dynamics (i.e., control inputs) and assumes additive, independent measurement and process noises; the latter for the trend and the sinusoids only.
 The measurement noise is time invariant, unless the series error bars are in use.
 In that case, the relative change of the error bars is used to scale the measurement noise.
 The average of the actual measurement noise level used for the entire series will correspond to the measurement noise value indicated on the left panel.
 Data gaps are also accounted for by increasing the process noise through the missing observations.
-4. The user can set the expected (average) measurement noise level and the a priori values and uncertainties of the state for all the parameters being fitted or leave them blank.
+4. The user can set the expected (average) measurement noise level and the initial values and uncertainties of the state for all the parameters being fitted or leave them blank.
 In the latter case, some values will be proposed.
-Note that the filter output strongly depends on all the provided a priori values.
-For instance, an extremely small a priori uncertainty on a parameter would "fix" it to its a priori value; which is useful when we know precisely the magnitude of a discontinuity, for instance.
+Note that the filter output strongly depends on all the provided initial values.
+For instance, an extremely small initial uncertainty on a parameter would "fix" it to its initial value; which is useful when we know precisely the magnitude of a discontinuity, for instance.
 5. The measurement and process noise levels need to be provided with respect to the series sampling that is being used in the fit, which is indicated on the left panel at the bottom of the [<a href="#input-format" target="_self">Input data and format</a>](#i.-input-data-and-format) block.
 6. The `compute measurement noise` option will provide the most likely measurement noise level, within some bounds provided by the user, and with respect to the process noise also provided by the user.
 This is done through a maximum likelihood optimization of a preliminary UKF fit with respect to the provided process noises for the trend and sinusoids only.
 The optimization uses the [<a href="#references" target="_self">Brent (1971)</a>](#references) method, and it may take up to ~20 iterations of a standard UKF fit.
 The 95 % confidence interval of the estimated measurement noise standard deviation will be shown next to the input bounds on the left panel.
 7. The process noise values for the trend and sinusoidal variations are zero by defaul.
 Any positive value will make these parameters to change with time.
 When fitting a time-variable trend, a plot below the residual series will show the time series of the estimated time-variable trend, which is useful to assess whether the filter is too smooth or not, especially if other parameters were fitted together with the rate.
 8. When fitting a time-variable sinusoid, there is an option to apply the process noise to the sine component (S) only or to both the sine and cosine (C) components independently.
 The first option will capture amplitude variations, but also phase and maybe even frequency variations.
 The second option may only capture amplitude variations, but this is not guaranteed as the estimates of the sine and cosine terms are not constrained to vary the same amount.
 9. Due to the KF fit being slower than the LS fit (see details in the [<a href="#known-issues" target="_self">Known issues</a>](#known-issues) section), the user has to set all the parameters of the filter first and then push the `run KF` button.
 This way, the filter is run once and not each time one of the parameters is changed, as for the LS fit.
 The parameters left blank will be completed automatically (at the user's risk).
-10. If the user has fitted the same model with LS before fitting it with the KF, some of the LS-estimated values will be used as the a priori state for the KF.
+10. If the user has fitted the same model with LS before fitting it with the KF, some of the LS-estimated values will be used as the initial state for the KF.

 <h5 id="notes-on-the-sinusoidal-fitting"></h5>